slfritchie/msgdropsim/README.md

 TODO Finish this section

+The simulator attempts to maintain Erlang message passing semantics.
+Those semantics are not formally documented but can loosely be described as "send and pray", i.e. no guarantee that any message will be delivered.
+In the case where process **X** sends messages `A` and `B` to process **Y**, if **Y** receives both messages `B` and `A`, then message `A` will be delivered before `B`.
+(I hope I got that right ... if not, the Async Message Passing Police will come and arrest me.)

 * Write a callback module
   * `gen_initial_ops/4` The simulator scheduler sends messages from created by this generator to each of the simulated processes.